19hours/sg-statutes/Acts/Prevention of Pollution of the Sea Act.md

 (CHAPTER 243)

 This Legislative History is provided for the convenience of users of the Prevention of Pollution of the Sea Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|